Eucalyptus

 Contains eucalyptol, which is toxic to dogs, cats, and horses.
 Symptoms of ingestion include vomiting, diarrhea, and lethargy.

-Light Requirements Eucalyptus trees are sun-lovers.
-They require at least 6 to 8 hours of direct sunlight daily.
-A south-facing window is ideal.
-If you notice the stems becoming 'leggy' or the leaves losing their silver color, it likely needs more light.
+Eucalyptus needs at least 6 to 8 hours of direct sun.
+A south-facing window is best.
+Leggy stems or dull leaf color usually mean it wants more light.

 In-Depth Care & Growth